 It has to be remembered that DSEAR applies to all companies (with certain exceptions – mainly ‘ships’).
 If you are a small company, the assessment may be as simple as a short note on a piece of paper.
 If you are smaller still, there is no requirement to record the significant findings [DSEAR Regulation 5 (4) ‘Where the employer employs five or more employees, the employer shall record the significant findings of the risk assessment as soon as is practicable after that assessment is made…’]

-However, for auditing purposes, we would still advocate that a written report – of a suitable and sufficient format – is produced for your site.
+However, for process safety auditing purposes, we would still advocate that a written report – of a suitable and sufficient format – is produced for your site.
 How can anyone check if the assessment has been done thoroughly without something to check?

 IS IT UP TO DATE?